reorg/pg_repack/doc/pg_repack.rst

 ------------

 PostgreSQL versions
-    PostgreSQL 8.3, 8.4, 9.0, 9.1, 9.2
+    PostgreSQL 8.3, 8.4, 9.0, 9.1, 9.2, 9.3

-OS
-    RHEL 5.2, Windows XP SP3

 Disks
-    Requires free disk space twice as large as the target table(s) and indexes.
+    Performing a full-table repack requires free disk space about twice as large as the target table(s) and its indexes.
 For example, if the total size of the tables and indexes to be reorganized is 1GB, an additional 2GB of disk space is required.

 Download